Marshall mcluhan

 INVENTORY OF EFFECTS

 This video project took shape like most others in Cultural Farming.
 I was simply browsing the search term “McLuhan” when I came across links to the audio album The Medium is the Massage: An Inventory of Effects.
-The album was released by Columbia Records in 1968 as an additional mediation to the book of the same name published just a year before.
+The vinyl album was released by Columbia Records in 1968 as an additional mediation to the book of the same name published by Marshall McLuhan just a year before.
 With the book, Quenton Fiore, a graphic designer remixed McLuhan’s words with images.
 Similarily, the audio album (including Jerome Agel) mixed McLuhan’s words with sounds.

 Finding this album came as a complete personal surprise.
 I immediately wanted to visualize it.
 And why not?
-The audio album was already a mash-up -- an audio montage of the first order.
+The audio album was already a mash-up -- an aural montage of the first order.
 McLuhan was in clear command of the “densities” of media immersion.
 All I wanted to do was to “perfume” his audio with complimentary imagery.
 But how would I do it?
 Gesamtkunstwerks?
 I decided to simply mix McLuhan’s soundtrack with other media contemporary to McLuhan’s day.

 “We shape our tools and thereafter our tools shape us.”

-1. -I would employ McLuhan’s album audio in its entirety -- start to finish -- as he made it.
+1. -I would employ McLuhan’s album audio in its entirety -- start to finish -- as he

-2. -I would incorporate extra McLuhan video clips inside the album audio.
+1. -I would incorporate extra McLuhan video clips inside the album audio.

-4. -I would use art/industry clips as the expressive potential of media of McLuhan’s day.
+1. -I would use art/industry clips as the expressive potential of media of McLuhan’s

-(Flux Films, Internet Archive, WGBH, etc.)
+day.
+(Flux Films, Internet Archive, WGBH, CBC, etc.)

-1. -I would try to visually mimic McLuhan’s demonstration of how modern media are extensions of human senses.
+1. -I would try to visually mimic McLuhan’s demonstration of how modern media are

-3. -I would try to re-situate McLuhan within his (historical) media-worlds.
+1. -I would try to re-situate McLuhan within his (historical) media-worlds.

-4. -I would have McLuhan speak... through my pictures.
+2. -I would have McLuhan speak... through my pictures.

 “Nostalgia is the show-business of today.”